A-level results: Worthing College students share their success and plans for the future

 The college enjoyed a record-breaking year for the 5th time in a row.

-"So the moment I opened my UCAS letter was a big shock, to see I had an unconditional offer.
-It feels amazing, I've always wanted to stay in London and to get through some difficult parts with English not my first language has been great."

-He was looking forward to the next three years, he said, with his love for electronics hopefully taking him on to a career in artificial intelligence.

-Three friends also celebrated remarkable success with some of the highest grades available, particularly in maths.
+Three students celebrated remarkable success with some of the highest grades available, particularly in maths.

 Sam Lennard received two A*s and two As in maths, further maths, physics and chemical science, taking him to Southampton University to study computer science.